simonschellaert/mbot-programming-language/README.md

 ```

-We continously read the line sensor (🔭) and steer to follow the line.
+We continuously read the line sensor (🔭) and steer to follow the line.
 If no line is detected (🌕), we reuse the last detected value.
 If the line is detected on the left (🌓), we steer left and if the line is detected on the right (🌗), we steer right.
 If the line is directly underneath us (🌑), we drive straight on.

 ##  Usage

 To run a 🤖-program `examples/line.txt` on a physical mBot connected to your computer:

 ```
-$ runhaskell src/nterpreter.hs examples/line.txt
+$ runhaskell src/Interpreter.hs examples/line.txt
 ```

 To run a 🤖-program `examples/line.txt` on the built-in simulator: